 · Hands-on training in manufacturing research

 · Student veterans, minorities and women in STEM fields are highly encouraged to apply

 · U.S. citizenship or permanent residency is required

 How to Apply

-The application process for the Summer 2017 REVAMP REU program is expected to open in November of 2016.
+The Summer 2019 REVAMP REU program is now accepting applications.
 Click Here to learn more about how to apply to the program.

 Dr. Chuck Zhang, Professor, H. Milton Stewart School of Industrial & Systems Engineering